Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Technical Overview

+A high level intuition for security is as follows, where for now we assume we use ideal oracles instead of $\io$.
+By PRF security, the adversary's view is indistinguishable from having obtained $k$ independent coset state tuples since for any efficient adversary that obtains any (polynomial) number of quantum secret keys, they will all have unique identity strings with overwhelming probability.
+Note that we still need to argue that one cannot produce $k + 1$ working keys from $k$ independent coset state tuples, which we discuss how to argue in \cref{sec:pkeintroproof}.

-Now suppose that to compute the public-key, we use indistinguishability obfuscation of $\mathsf{PMem}$ rather than black-box obfuscation.
-Now, the first problem is that, the coset state tuples that the adversary obtains during key query phase are no longer pseudorandom, since the adversary has the PRF key $K$ inside $pk$.
+However, in reality, we are using $\io$ and not ideal oracles.
+Now, the first problem is that, the coset state tuples that the adversary obtains during key query phase are no longer pseudorandom, since the adversary does not only have query access to the PRF but rather has the PRF key $K$ inside $pk$.
 A standard solution when using PRFs and indistinguishability obfuscation is to puncture the PRF key at some inputs.
-Let $id_1, \dots, id_k$ be the identity strings included in the $k$ copy-protected keys obtained by the adversary.
+Let $id_1, \dots, id_k$ be the identity strings of the $k$ copy-protected keys obtained by the adversary.
 We can try to puncture the PRF key at $id_1, \dots, id_k$, but this would make the size of our public-key dependent on $k$.
-A much more important problem is that the adversary is not required to run $\mathsf{PCt}$ on only one of $id_i$, and in fact, it somehow might be obtaining the hidden message $m$ by running it on some unrelated identity $id$ and vectors that pass the verification of $\mathsf{PMem}$ for $id$.
-This is because the adversary has access to $K$ in some form, therefore, it might be somehow obtaining $F(K, id)$ for some $id$.
+A much more important problem is that the adversary is not required to run $\mathsf{PCt}$ on only one of $id_i$, and in fact, $\mathsf{PCt}$ might be leaking\footnote{Since we are not using black-box obfuscation for $\mathsf{PCt}$.} $m$.
+Or, the adversary somehow might be obtaining the hidden message $m$ by running it on some unrelated identity $id$ and vectors that pass the verification of $\mathsf{PMem}$ for $id$\footnote{Since we are not using black-box obfuscation for $\mathsf{PMem}$.}.
+The latter is because the adversary has access to $K$ in some form (i.e. inside $\mathsf{PMem}$), therefore, it might be somehow obtaining $F(K, id)$ for some $id$.
 To rule this possibility out, we would need to puncture the PRF key at all strings in $\zo^\lambda$!